Histogram matching: Implementation

-Where L is the total number of gray level (256 for a standard image).
+where L is the total number possible of gray levels (256 for a standard image).

 The idea is to map each r value in X to the z value that has the same probability in the desired pdf.
 I.e. S(rj) = G(zi) or z = G−1(S(r)).

 Example

 The following input grayscale image is to be changed to match the reference histogram.